-In addition to implementing UN sanctions through the adoption of EU law, during the past decade, the EU imposed a wide range of autonomous economic and financial sanctions on Iran, including restrictions on trade in several goods, restrictions in the financial sector, measures in the transport sector, along with travel restrictions and asset freezes against certain Iranian individuals and entities.
+In addition to implementing UN sanctions, during the past decade, the EU adopted a range of autonomous economic and financial sanctions on Iran, including restrictions on trade in several goods, restrictions in the financial sector, measures in the transport sector, along with travel restrictions and asset freezes against certain Iranian individuals and entities.
 Most of these measures have since been lifted in accordance with the Joint Comprehensive Plan of Action (JCPoA), commonly referred to as the ‘Iran nuclear deal’.

 For more information on EU sanctions, please visit: